-Pinterest is the ultimate visual playground for inspiration, motivation, and dare I say marketing.
+Pinterest is the ultimate visual playground for inspiration, motivation, and dare we say marketing.
 Smart bloggers and social media marketers know that Pinterest is the place to be to build interest in their brand and draw relevant traffic back to their websites.
-One way to excel in the social media space is to master the art of Pinterest images.
+In the article below, we give you six Pinterest image tips to help you master the art of Pinterest with ease.

-of any social media platform so it’s worth your time to create something you’re proud of.
+Pinterest images have a long lifespan, so it’s worth your time to create something you’re proud of.
 This is key to blog traffic that keeps coming.
 On Twitter, a tweet has a short lifespan of about twenty minutes, a Facebook post is lucky to survive the newsfeed for two hours and I’d guess that Google+ is about the same.
 A pin on Pinterest can have traffic for days, weeks, even years after it was first pinned.
-Amazing, I know!

 On Pinterest, long, tall images command the show taking up the most visual real estate in the Pinterest feed.
-To create pins that generate action, Canva is creating images 735 pixels x 1102 pixels.
+To create pins that generate action, Canva's Pinterest templates are at 735 pixels x 1102 pixels.
 While this size might not be optimal for your blog, you can create a pin on Pinterest with your custom graphic and embed your pin into your blog post.
 This creates an engaging invitation to repin your pinned article.

 Steps to Pin a Graphic

 - Add your custom Pinterest image with your branding and website on it.

 - Add 100 – 200 words of text to describe your pin using relevant keywords.
 Remember people tweet directly from Pinterest so keep it concise and interesting.

 - Add a link to your blog article or home page in the description.

 - Edit the pin to add the link in the source.